ucgis/GeoConnect/_resources/admin-units.md

 ## Recommended practices:

 * Try to choose a tool that will create a new file.
 If the tool you choose creates a temporary join, make sure you save your joined data as a new file.
 * Some tools will allow you to select the fields you want to add to the new file so that only those are added.
 You can also delete un-needed fields from the files either before or after the join. **Remember: There are some fields that GIS programs require, like the ObjectID field.
-Don’t delete these\!**
+Don’t delete these!**

 ## Method 1: Table Join